cwhite911/trianglenc-crime/README.md

 > Hint: View the full dataset at https://data-ral.opendata.arcgis.com/datasets/raleigh-police-incidents-nibrs/data

 1. Select a different mark.
-2. Explore other channel options.
+2. Explore other channel and filter options.
 3. Export an image of your visualization, and save it to the shared Class Google Drive in the Kepler.gl/TeamViz/\<Name Your Viz>.png folder.
     1. Click the **Share** button.
     2. Click **Export Image**